 - Firm skin and good muscle tone; feel the snake's body to check for signs of injury

 - Grips arm when held

-The ideal enclosure should be approximately 5 feet in height, 4 feet long and at least 3 feet deep.
+The ideal enclosure for an adult should be approximately 5 feet in height, 4 feet long and at least 3 feet deep.
 Boa constrictors are excellent escape artists, so the enclosure should be well-secured with no small openings.
 The enclosure should be durable and easy to clean.
 Additionl habitat considerations include:

 - Fir bark

-- Shredded cypress
+- Shredded aspen or cypress

 Snakes need external sources of heat since they cannot regulate their body temperatures.
 In the wild, they use the sun for this purpose.
 When keeping a boa constrictor as a pet, you will need to maintain a proper temperature in your snake's habitat.
-The snake needs to be able to move from warmer to cooler ares of the enclosure.
-During the day the temperature in the main part of the habitat should be between 80 to 85 degrees Fahrenheit with a basking area of about 95 degrees.
+The snake needs to be able to move from warmer to cooler areas of the enclosure.
+During the day the temperature in the main part of the habitat should be between 80 to 85 degrees Fahrenheit, with a basking area of about 95 degrees.
 Temperatures at night should be between 75 to 80 degrees Fahrenheit.
 There are several ways you can heat and maintain the temperature of the habitat.
 Heat the enclosure with:

 - Ceramic emitters